Corporate Finance vs. Corporate Development: How to Decide

 In corporate finance, you spend 80% of your time on monthly reports and scorecards and another 20% on ad-hoc projects, and you work about 40-50 hours per week, on average.

-The main divisions are Financial Planning & Analysis (FP&A), Controllership, and Treasury.
+The main divisions in the corporate finance career path are Financial Planning & Analysis (FP&A), Controllership, and Treasury.

 In FP&A, you create P&L forecasts, analyze performance against forecasts, and explain what caused variance.

 In Controllership, you work with auditors and check the company’s internal accounting and compliance, and in Treasury, you manage the company’s cash flow and cash balance.